legal resources necessary to hold negligent facilities accountable.

 The incident involved a cognitively intact resident whose medical records show that there "pneumococcal vaccination was not up-to-date and was not offered.
 A pneumococcal consent form in the resident's clinical record was [left] blank as of October 26, 2017."
 The investigator interviewed the facility Director of Nurses and the Registered Nurse MDS Coordinator.
 During the meeting, the staff members "were asked why the pneumococcal consent form was blank.
 Both were silent momentarily, then the Director of Nurses stated, 'we only have one nurse over immunizations, and when we realize it had not been given, we addressed it; it will be given today."
 The investigator asked the Licensed Practical Nurse if they realize that when the resident was admitted to the nursing ome the pneumococcal vaccine consent form was left blank.
 The LPN responded, "yes, but not until yesterday."

-Our law firm accepts all nursing home abuse lawsuits, personal injury claims, medical malpractice cases, and wrongful death suits through a contingency fee agreement.
-This arrangement postpones the requirement to make a payment to our law firm until after we have successfully resolved your claim for compensation through a negotiated out of court settlement or jury trial award.
-Our law firm offers every client a "No Win/No-Fee" Guarantee, meaning you will owe us nothing for our services if we are unable to obtain compensation to recover your family's damages.
+Our network of attorneys accepts all nursing home abuse lawsuits, personal injury claims, medical malpractice cases, and wrongful death suits through a contingency fee agreement.
+This arrangement postpones the requirement to make a payment to our network of attorneys until after we have successfully resolved your claim for compensation through a negotiated out of court settlement or jury trial award.
+Our network of attorneys offers every client a "No Win/No-Fee" Guarantee, meaning you will owe us nothing for our services if we are unable to obtain compensation to recover your family's damages.
 Let our attorneys begin working on your behalf today to ensure your family receives adequate compensation from those who caused your harm.
 All information you share with our law offices will remain confidential.